Full Length Research Article

 Data Analysis

-The results from toxicity test were analyzed statistically using ANOVA, while the results from organoleptic test was analyzed statistically using Friedman Test.
-R-Studio open-source version 4.2.1 were used to perform the data preparation and visualization process.
-The libraries and functions used in analysis were the following: for the data preparation the tidyverse library were used, for the colour palette usage ggsci library were used [16], and the ggplot2 were used for visualization.
+The body weight data from the toxicity test were analyzed using ANOVA, while the results from the organoleptic test were analyzed statistically using the Friedman Test.
+R-Studio open-source version 4.2.1 was used to perform the data preparation and visualization process.
+The libraries and functions used in analysis were the following: for the data preparation, the tidyverse library was used, for the colour palette usage, the ggsci library was used [16], and the ggplot2 library was used for visualization.

 Toxicity Test Results of Transglutaminase Modified Catfish Skin Gelatin Film (SCSG_TG)